 Smart Environmental, Aspiring Wealth Management, Wanaka Homestead Lodge & Cottages.

-We adopted the Penrith Reserve as a project so we could introduce more native plants into this area, which
+We adopted the Penrith Reserve as a project to introduce more native plants into this area, which

 Photos | Project Flyer